 Institute of Design (IDN)

-This course will teach advanced communication strategies necessary for design students to achieve individual goals in academic and professional environments.
-Students will develop their conversational and critical listening skills with extended discussions on design topics.
-Students will also refine their presentation skills, both individually and in groups, to assist them with presenting their own design projects.
-Strategies for clear American English pronunciation will also be covered with a semester-length project.
-Students will finally practice their interviewing skills in preparation for RecruitID.
+This course will teach advanced communication strategies necessary for design students to interact in academic and professional contexts.
+Students will develop their critical listening and discussion skills with extended discourse on design topics.
+Students will also develop greater fluency, accuracy, and clarity through a semester-length project.
+This course will enable students to build confidence in presentation, discussion, and project work.
 Placement in this course is based on placement exam results and/or the successful completion of IDN 462 Advanced listening and Presentation in Design I.